 Our Green Team is made up of staff from all aspects of the business and are responsible for the EMS and ensuring that improvements are made in our priority areas which are energy, waste, water, transport, sustainable procurement and communications.

-The Wembley Stadium Going Green Document is a report which details Wembley Stadium's commitment to improving environmental performance.
-The report tells the journey of how environmental achievements have been made at the Stadium, demonstrates how improvements have been made in key areas and details case studies of individual projects.
+The Going Green document is a report which details Wembley Stadium and The FA commitment to improving environmental performance.
+The report shows how environmental achievements have been made at the Stadium with case studies of individual projects.
 See the Going Green 2011 report here and the latest version, Going Greener 2013, can be found here

-Wembley Stadium is a 'zero waste to landfill venue.
+Wembley Stadium is a 'zero waste to landfill venue’.
 The majority of the waste is diverted out of the general waste stream as mixed recycling and food waste.
 The mixed recycling is taken away to be sorted and recycled; food and liquid waste is sent to an anaerobic digestion plant to be broken down and energy and fertiliser are produced as a by-product.
 The remaining general waste is sent to a 'waste to energy' facility where energy is generated and returned to the National Grid.
-In 2012 the Stadium achieved its target of an overall diversion rate of 80%.
-The team are continuously working to improve diversion rates at the Stadium.
+In 2013 the Stadium was one of the first organisations to achieve the Carbon Trust Waste Standard for reducing the carbon emissions associated with waste management.

 Wembley Stadium’s water consumption is, unsurprisingly, greatest on event days when up to 90,000 people use our facilities.
 On non-event days, maintenance activities such as cleaning, jet-washing and watering the pitch consume a significant amount of water.
 The Green Team continues to work on a number of water-saving initiatives around the Stadium.

 To keep the pitch in world class condition it is watered up to 4 times a day in the summer, using approximately 10,000,000 litres of water a year.